rczyzewski/guacamole/README.md

 # Guacamole

-utilities for accessing AWS dynamodb
+Typesafe utilities for accessing AWS dynamodb

-Library is a collection patterns that were gathered while working with AWS.

 The purpose guacamole is to perform  DynamoDB operatioon with support of the compiler, lombok and the IDE.
 After defining the model class like follows: